 I was planning to get rid of the pulseaudio crap, but unfortunately an app I'm using (fldigi) need it.
 So I have to keep it...

 http://devuan.org for more details on my distro without systemd bloatware!

-Many thanks to the "e" IRC channel on Freenode for all the support I received and the patience to answer my silly questions!
+Many thanks to Raster for his patience, and the entire "e" IRC channel on irc.libera.cat for all the support I received and the patience to answer my silly questions!

 Install from sources